BIRDSOpenSource/BIRDSRP-OBC/BIRDS-RP_SOFTWARE_DEVELOPER_MANUAL.md

 ### RPIC_MPIC.c

+This code is designed for robust communication and control between the main PIC and the reset PIC (RPIC), with built-in redundancy and debugging features.
+Each function focuses on a specific task, ensuring modularity and clarity.

 #### CHECK_UART_INCOMING_FROM_MAIN_PIC
 This function checks if data is available on the UART interface from the main PIC and saves it into an array.